40Plus: History

 40Plus was established in 1939 by Henry Simler, an executive with the Remington Rand company.
 He created a "40 Plus Committee" at New York City's Sales Executive Club to help the many over-forty executives he knew who were having difficulties finding jobs.
 Serving as a job clearinghouse and mutual support group, the club soon became an independent organization, while the concept spread to cities throughout the U.S. The first chapter was organized in Boston, and the second in New York City.
 In the 1940s and 1950s, chapters were formed in more than 20 cities around the United States, as well as in Canada, Britain, France and southern Africa.
 Many of those chapters later went out of existence.

 Over the years, 40Plus chapters have garnered much media attention, in part because they had the unusual mission of losing their members by helping them find full-time professional or executive jobs.

 In its early decades, 40Plus chapters tended to have only male members, but as more women entered the professional workforce, that practice changed.

-In 2008, chapters of 40Plus were active in Washington, D.C., New York City, Columbus, Ohio.
+In 2008, chapters of 40Plus were active in Washington, D.C., New York City, and Columbus, Ohio.

-A book was published discussing middle aged career hunting techniques and advice much of which was obtained from Forty Plus of New York by E. Patricia Birsner titled The 40+ Job Hunting Guide: The Official Handbook of the 40+Club.
+A book was published discussing middle aged career hunting techniques and advice much of which was obtained from Forty Plus of New York by E. Patricia Birsner], titled The 40+ Job Hunting Guide: The Official Handbook of the 40+Club.

 The organization is recommended by Richard Nelson Bolles in his book, What Color Is Your Parachute.

 Robert K. Otterbourg, in his book Kiplinger's Retire & Thrive, Fourth Edition: How More Than 50 People Redefined Their Retirement Lifestyles (Kiplinger's Personal Finance), refers to the Forty Plus organization as a valuable resource.

 The National Council of Negro Women recommends 40Plus in their book, Tomorrow Begins Today: African American Women As We Age.

 Jan Cannon's book for women looking to start up a new career Now What Do I Do?: The Woman's Guide to a New Career (Capital Ideas for Business & Personal Development) suggests 40Plus.

 The New York organization's first Advisory Board included well-known business and societal leaders of the period, including Thomas J. Watson, president and founder of IBM; James Cash Penney, founder of J.C.
 Penney & Co.; Arthur Godfrey, the radio and TV personality; and Norman Vincent Peale, a minister, inspirational speaker, and author of "The Power of Positive Thinking."

-Mayor Michael B. Coleman of Columbus Ohio recognized Forty Plus for supporting over 2000 experienced professionals in successful job search, career change or career advancement on the occasion of the Columbus chapter's 20th anniversary.
+Mayor Michael B. Coleman of Columbus, Ohio, recognized Forty Plus for supporting over 2000 experienced professionals in successful job search, career change or career advancement on the occasion of the Columbus chapter's 20th anniversary.